charmed-kubernetes/kubernetes-docs/pages/k8s/kata.md

 containerd to safely run insecure or untrusted pods.
 When enabled, Kata provides hypervisor isolation for pods that request it, while trusted pods can continue to run on a shared kernel via runc.
-The instructions below demonstrate how to configure and use
+The instructions below demonstrate how to configure and use Kata containers.
-[Kata Containers][kata].

-## Caveat
+## Requirements

 Due to their reliance on the KVM kernel module, Kata Containers can only be used on hosts that support virtualisation.
 Attempting to use Kata on a host that doesn't support virtualisation may result in an error similar to this one:

 ```no-highlight
 Failed create pod sandbox: rpc error: code = Unknown desc = failed to start sandbox container: failed to create containerd task: Could not access KVM kernel module: No such file or directory